zeineb111/Linguistic-cues-for-Textual-classification/index.md

 ## Visualization
 We started by visualizing some properties of the text of our datasets to get some insights.

-Here we see the wordclouds that we generated for the Fake and True news respectively:
+Here we see the wordclouds that we generated for all the news:

 <img src="wordcloud_all.png" >

+And here we plot the top 10 n_grams of sizes 1,2 and 3:

 <img src="most_common_words_all.png" >